 SCREEN: Talent sets log interval.

-SCREEN: Talent shows the spreadsheet for logging every minute.

 SCREEN: Talent points to the subject information tab and fills in the columns.

-After that, click on the START button located on the left side of the screen display [1].
-The program will begin collecting raw data once the Current Time matches the Start Time [2].
+After that, return to the Initialization Tab and slide the button in the upper left of the screen display to AUTO [1].
+Then click on the START button [2].
+Once the Current Time matches the Start Time, the program will begin collecting raw data, which can be seen in the Status and Debug Tab [3] for any flying beetles.

+SCREEN: Talent returns (from Subject Information Tab) to Initialization Tab and slides button to AUTO

 SCREEN: Talent clicks START.

+SCREEN: Talent opens Status and Debug Tab, and shows data being collected in real time.

 MED: Shot of the beetles in flight activity.
 Videographer: take multiple shots, as this will be used later.

-End the program by clicking the START button if the program is set to manual [1].
-If the program is set to AUTO [2], then the program will stop collecting raw data once the Current Time matches the End Time [3].
+If the program is set to AUTO [1], then the program will stop collecting raw data once the Current Time matches the End Time [2].
+Alternatively, the program can be stoped manually before the scheduled End Time simply by clicking the STOP button [3].

-SCREEN: Talent clicks START to end the program.

-SCREEN: Talent points to the manual/auto setting.
+Talent points to the End Time setting, then to the Current Time.

-SCREEN: Screenshot of the program where the current time matches the end time.
+SCREEN: Screenshot of the program running until it is stopped when the current time matches the end time.

+SCREEN: Talent clicks STOP to end the program manually.

 Click EXIT after the flight-testing period has ended [1].
 Ensure that a TDMS (pronounce as T-D-M-S) file is saved under the file name entered during program initialization [2].
 Click on the TDMS file and save the document as a spreadsheet [3].